-If you’re planning to design, revamp or evaluate a succulent landscape, find out what I like and what dismays me about Newport Beach’s grand Civic Center succulent garden.
+If you’re planning to design, revamp or evaluate a succulent landscape, here’s what I like and what dismays me about Newport Beach’s grand Civic Center succulent garden.
 It’s large-scale, but its plusses and minuses apply to waterwise gardens of any size.

-From my YouTube video, “Newport Beach’s Grand Succulent Garden”
+The above photo is from my YouTube video, “Expensive Mistakes in a Grand Succulent Garden”

 Opened in 2013, the Newport Beach Civic Center graces a coastal community of homes with an average value of $2,000,000.
 The complex cost $140 million and is a masterpiece of modern architecture within sight of the Pacific.
 Overlapping, S-shaped awnings atop a series of sleek buildings suggest ocean waves.
 The multi-acre succulent garden along the complex’s north side is a public park.

 It has a nice layout, with wide, serpentine paths that invite strolling and rolling (everything from baby carriages to wheelchairs).
 There are multiple plantings of large specimens—Dracaena draco, Aloe bainesii, Beaucarnea recurvata and columnar cacti.
 These likely were mature at installation in order to be in scale with their setting, and doubtless were craned-in at no small expense.
 Filler plants include agaves, dasylirions, aloes, puyas (a succulent bromeliad), golden barrels, aeoniums, Senecio mandraliscae, and silver-leaved Cotyledon orbiculata.
 Warm-toned gravel enhances the design, holds moisture in the soil, inhibits weed growth, and lends visual continuity.
 In light of the fact that structures across the street have water-thirsty lawns and tightly pruned shrubs (landscaping that doesn’t make sense on so many levels), what’s not to love?